-Jaleesa Collins is a San Diego native with a love and passion for sports and photography.
+Jaleesa Collins is a Mississippi native with a love and passion for sports and photography.
 From participating in sports and playing basketball, softball, and track, she has transitioned into the creative side of sports by turning to filmmaking and photography.

 How did you get into photography?